Disneyland On A Budget: 9 Tips To Save You Money

 • Portable fan/mister

-• If you know it’s going to be hot when you visit, make the decision to find one of these in Walmart or on Amazon in advance.
-They’ll cost you around $20 in the parks!
+• If you're visiting in the summer or you know it's going to be hot when you visit, make the decision to find one of these in Walmart or on Amazon in advance.
+They'll cost you around $20 in the parks!

 • Cooling towels